2026-6 | FALKEN | Tahiti-Bora Bora Cruising

 Not by default.
 We have emergency comms onboard and the ability for your family to contact the boat via Mission Control, but if you'd like to be able to connect directly to send/receive text messages, you'd need to bring along your own Garmin InReach or similar device.
 If you would need to make an emergency call home, we can arrange use of the ship's satellite phone.

-Note that we do not, and will not, have Starlink for broadband Internet offshore (even if we do end up installing it, it will be for boat comms only and not shared with the crew).
+Note that we do not, and will not, provide Starlink access to crew for broadband Internet offshore.
+While FALKEN now has Starlink installed, it's for weather, emails and emergency comms only and not for crew or staff use otherwise.
 We believe that the limited connectivity during an ocean passage is a feature not a bug.
 This allows us and the crew to stay in the moment in a way that is impossible ashore, and the experience is that much richer for it.

 What’s included in the crew fee?